 On top of that, if you plan on buying Rome II and downloading it, you may live in one of the many countries that has a bandwidth cap for internet use.
 That would mean, just downloading Total War: Rome II once could take up more than 50 percent of your allowable internet usage — for an entire month.

 Of course, if you have a massive hard drive, an external hard drive or don’t have to deal with bandwidth caps, buying Rome II won’t ruin the rest of your computer usage or internet usage at all.
-In which case, you can currently buy Rome II in a pre-order at GameStop or at Amazon as a digital download.
+In which case, you can currently buy Rome II in a pre-order at GameStop as a digital download.